greenelab/pdx_exomeseq/figures/README.md

 ![cosmic similarity across replicates](png_for_readme/cosmic_similarity_replicates.png)

-**Figure Legend.** Displaying the COSMIC profile similarity across replicates.
+**Figure Legend.** Displaying the COSMIC profile similarity matrix across replicates.
 The Euclidean distance of each COSMIC profile is compared.
 High correlation is shown with increasing green intensity.